gregbugaj/delven-runner/README.md

 # Delven Runner

-Delven runtime for executing and scheduling jobs
+Runner is the component of Delven that will run a job on some form of compute instance.
+Primary job is scheduling instances to be ready to execute jobs on, this could be a (VM, Docker, Local instance, etc)

-## Install dependencies
+## Development : install dependencies

 ```bash
 npm install typescript --save-dev